 The total allocable consideration of \$13.1 million (which comprises the \$13.0 million that a third party would be willing to pay as an upfront payment for this license to the Company's technology plus \$140,000 for the fair value of fees for the research services to be provided) was allocated to the deliverables based on the relative selling price method as follows: \$12.7 million to the development and commercialization license; \$350,000 to the rights to future technological improvements and \$140,000 to the research services.
 The Company will recognize as license revenue the amount of the total allocable consideration allocated to the development and commercialization license when the substitution right under the license expires, as discussed previously above.
-At that time, the amount of the total allocable consideration allocated to future technological improvements, which is the equivalent to the estimated term of the license.
+At that time, the amount of the total allocable consideration allocated to future technological improvements will commence to be recognized as revenue ratably over the period the Company is obligated to make available any technological improvements, which is the equivalent to the estimated term of the license.
 The Company estimates the term of a development and commercialization license to be approximately 25 years, which reflects management's estimate of the time necessary to develop and commercialize therapeutic products pursuant to the license plus the estimated royalty term.
 The Company will be required to reassess the estimated term at each subsequent reporting period.